lkliu7/machine_learning_fundamentals/README.md

 ---

-**Note:** These implementations prioritize educational value and understanding over production-ready performance.
-For production use, consider established libraries like scikit-learn or PyTorch.
+**Note:** For production use, consider established libraries like scikit-learn or PyTorch.